System Design Space

 Build an integrated delivery platform loop

-Connect IaC, GitOps, policy controls and observability into one change cycle with safe rollout and rollback behavior.
+Connect IaC, GitOps, policy as code, and observability into one change cycle with safe rollouts and controlled rollback.

 Step 5